 The Honor System process can vary depending on a number of factors including how the accused student responds to the allegations, the availability of necessary parties, and the number of previously scheduled cases.

-The Office of Student Conduct is responsible for contacting the Registrar's Office to report the accused student's grade as a "NG" (No Grade) until the case has been resolved.
+Student Conduct is responsible for contacting the Registrar's Office to report the accused student's grade as an "NG" (No Grade) until the case has been resolved.

 Can I just give the student a grade penalty and not report the alleged violation?

 Should reporting parties contact the referred student regarding the alleged violation?

 When appropriate, faculty and other potential reporting parties are encouraged to discuss their concerns with the student and to inform the student of the decision to refer the suspected misconduct to the Honor System.
 If the potential reporting party decides to meet with the student, they must remember to not ask the student any questions that could be considered self-incriminating.
 Students are afforded the right not to make self-incriminating statements during an Honor System investigation, and the conversation with the student could be used as evidence if the matter is referred to the Honor Court.